amrhossamdev/Topology-API/README.md

 # Topology-Api
 Topology API is an a API to provide the functionality to access, manage and store device topologies.
 # Langugage
-Kotlin is a modern, statically-typed programming language that features both object-oriented and functional programming constructs
+Used `Kotlin` : Kotlin is a modern, statically-typed programming language that features both object-oriented and functional programming constructs
-#Functionality
+# Functionalities
 1. Read a topology from a given JSON file and store it in the memory.
 2. Write a given topology from the memory to a JSON file.
 3. Query about which topologies are currently in the memory.